Remembering the Dayton Accords, 1995

-After all, in Europe, Islamophobia and racism is not a recent phenomenon.
+After all, in Europe, Islamophobia and racism are not recent phenomena.

 Following the Srebrenica incident, NATO launched a bombing campaign in the region, and eventually, the momentum shifted in favor of a ceasefire.
 Peace negotiations in Dayton, Ohio (USA) led to the Dayton Accords, signed between Franjo Tudjman, the president of Croatia, Slobodan Milosevic, the president of Serbia, and Alija Izetbegovic, the president of Bosnia and Herzegovina.

 Milosevic would later get the recognition he deserved and be tried as a war criminal, but for certain Serbs, he remains a war hero even today.

 The Dayton Accords ended the war but failed to eliminate hostilities.
 In fact, it was an unfair treaty, simply because the parties involved had their own share of flaws.
 The Bosnian delegation lacked unity and a common goal — definitely not a surprise; after all, if Muslim entities were united, none of the Western atrocities would have happened in the first place!
 The Serbian delegation, led by Milosevic, had no interest in peace and just wanted to get away with their crimes.